Jibiteshroy/AI-Fleet-Intelligence-System/README.md

 ## 📌 Overview

 This project builds an AI-driven system to analyze vehicle telemetry data and generate actionable insights for fleet optimization.
+🚀 Built as an end-to-end analytics solution integrating machine learning, data engineering, and business intelligence.

 ---